Micronutrients

 To the product

 Conclusion: Vitamin B12 is essential for many important bodily functions!
-Vegans, vegetarians, pregnant women, breastfeeding women, older people and those with gastrointestinal problems should pay particular attention to their intake.
-Regular B12 checks and targeted supplementation – either through diet or supplements – will help you prevent deficiencies and keep your body fit!
+Vegans, vegetarians, pregnant women, breastfeeding mothers, older people and those with gastrointestinal problems should pay particular attention to their intake.
+Regular B12 checks and targeted supplementation – through diet or supplements – will help you prevent deficiencies and keep your body fit!

 Foodstuffs